 Earthquake resistance construction under NBC 2015

-The adoption of the 2015 issue of the National Building Code of Canada brought with it a critical change affecting a large portion of Charlotte County between St. Stephen and Saint Andrews.
+The adoption of the 2015 issue of the National Building Code of Canada brings about a critical change affecting a large portion of Charlotte County between St. Stephen and Saint Andrews.

 This is not a change in building code, but in the reclassification of some parts of our region: the federal geological department has deemed the Oak Bay Fault to be sufficiently active that now building Code demands more stringent construction protocols.

 In general, what it means for most stick-built homes in this region (part 9 residential structures) is that at least 25 per cent of every perimeter wall has to be built more robustly.
 For the most part, this means adding foundation bolts, extra nailing, and perhaps the installation of cross-blocking.

 The following is a simplified overview what is expected of contractors, and how to submit plans that our inspectors can evaluate for compliance with the Code.

 Homes subject to the new earthquake resistance rules must have what are called “braced wall bands.”
 These are zones requiring extra treatment, and include the perimeter of the structure.
 These imaginary zones extend from the foundation to the underside of the roof (and may also include basement walls).

 If these bands are more than 10.6 metres apart (34’ 9”), then additional bands must be included within the structure.

 Within the braced wall bands (shown in blue at the diagram) there must be what are called braced wall panels (shown in red) .
 This is how the home will gain its extra rigidity and resistance to potential earthquake forces.
 These braced wall bands must be continuous from foundation to the underside of the roof, in other words, the bands must superimpose each other on all floor levels.
 (There may be requirements for larger bands on lower floors.)